-- on "difficult" channels the symbol-error-probability increases, making the approximation of (34) too rough, and the control-voltage might have a wrong (opposite) sign.
+- on ,,difficult" channels the symbol-error-probability increases, making the approximation of (5) too rough, and the control-voltage might have a wrong (opposite) sign.
 This leads to wrong phase-corrections and, finally, to the non-convergence of the local-carrier synchronization.
-These facts make the method appropriate only for vocal telephone and for some terrestrial radio channels that are not affected by severe fading. - some other terrestrial and mobile radio channels, which are affected by severe fading, require the use of another recovery method or recovery methods that use pilot signals, see the DT lectures.
+These facts make the method appropriate only for channels that are not affected by severe fading.

+- some terrestrial and mobile radio channels that are affected by severe fading, require the use of another recovery methods or recovery methods that use pilot signals, see the DT lectures.